juniorgasparotto/PocDatabase/readme.md

 # How does it work?

-It uses the `Newtonsoft.Json` package to do the serialization and deserialização work and so that he knows the contents of the file it is necessary to create a class that represents the schema of your main classes.
+It uses the `Newtonsoft.Json` package to do the work of serializing and deserializing and for that he knows the contents of the file it is necessary to create a class that represents the schema of your main classes.

 The main classes (which are part of the schema) must necessarily have a field with the name `Id` and `Guid` type.
 This is necessary so that the methods `GetById` , `Update` and `Delete` work.
 Another important point is that the method `Insert` will populate this field when it is `null` .